 Gains on equity portfolios are used to boost policyholder returns in periods when bond yields are too low.
-A fall in equity prices would deprive CNP Assurances and its subsidiaries of this flexibility and could even reduce their ability to pay guaranteed yields.
+A fall in equity prices would deprive the Group of this flexibility and could even reduce its ability to pay guaranteed yields.

-The private equity portfolio also exposes CNP Assurances and its subsidiaries to liquidity risk.
-As well as the price risk, CNP Assurances and its subsidiaries are also exposed to equity market volatility risk, although this is not identified in the Solvency II standard formula.
+The private equity portfolio also exposes the CNP Assurances group to liquidity risk.
+As well as the price risk, the Group is also exposed to equity market volatility risk, although this is not identified in the Solvency II standard formula.
 Infrastructure investments represent an important portfolio diversification opportunity for CNP Assurances.
 They include direct investments in infrastructure projects and units in infrastructure funds, which provide an opportunity to invest in diversified portfolios of assets in this class.
 The portfolio is invested primarily in European infrastructure projects.